 These homemade flackers are nutty and incredibly crunchy (similar to sesame brittle but without the sweetness).
-They are so quick and easy to make – you’re gonna love them!
+They are so quick and easy to make – you’ll love them!
 The recipe is vegan (dairy-free, egg-free), grain-free (gluten-free), soy-free, nut-free, and refined sugar-free.

 Have you ever heard of Flackers?
 Flackers are flaxseed crackers that are made entirely from flaxseeds.
-They are one of the healthiest crackers in the market that are made from real, plant-based whole foods that are nutrient-rich.
+They are one of the healthiest crackers in the market, made from real, plant-based whole foods that are nutrient-rich.

 The only downside is that Flackers are quite expensive for what they are.
 I mean, would you pay close to $7 for a small bag?
 I thought so.